 Your wooden patio furniture has different requirements than your metal, plastic, or PVC items.
-The concept is not to coat your wood as paint does, but to apply a finish that completely penetrates and fills the outer cells of the woods surface
+The concept is not to coat your wood as paint does, but to apply a finish that completely penetrates and fills the outer cells of the woods surface.

 The ancient Chinese discovered the unique qualities and applied it to the exterior of their wooden sailing ships as a waterproofing method.
 All these years later it is still being used.
 And that's another woodworking tip -- if it works, keep using it.

 It should be pointed out that neither of these oil finishes should be used on butcher block countertops or maple cutting boards, just because its handy.
 Only food-quality mineral oil (or other food-grade products) should be used for food-contact wood surfaces.
 I recommend Watco Butcher Block Oil & Finish.
 It is also a good choice for your raised bed garden.

 Finishes for Wood Siding

 The finish products for home siding (cladding in some places) are usually clear or they have an added stain.
 The range of shades are seemingly endless.
 Because high-quality siding is costly and protects your house, it is advisable not to skimp on a sealer and/or finish.

 Some homeowners choose to finish their picket fences to match the siding on their home and attached garage or deck.
 Some prefer to complement the color.
 This is why some home improvement projects should be considered in advance.

 When you are deciding on a brand of finish, ensure that you shoot for high quality name brands like Benjamin Moore, Behr, Cabot, etc. You should know that some stains are built into the sealer but also feature UV protection.

 If you are dealing with a new siding project remember that all surfaces need to be primed and sealed.
 Many contractors will skip this step to save both time and money.
 Dont do this.